 - For more information about tuition fees for this programme, including payment plans and our refund policy, please visit our InfoHub Tuition Fees page.

 View all funding options in our Funding Database.

 Postgraduate and Masters qualifications in Autism and Learning can lead to career development in a wide range of employment settings e.g. the charitable sector, social care, social work, health care, education, autism research, and other services requiring an autism specialism.

 This programme was developed in collaboration with the National Autistic Society (NAS) (Scotland), the Scottish Centre for Autism (University of Strathclyde), local authorities and services, and local individuals on the autism spectrum and their parents.

 - JACQUELINE RAVET

 You will be taught by a range of experts including professors, lecturers, teaching fellows and postgraduate tutors.
 Staff changes will occur from time to time; please see our InfoHub pages for further information.

-One in five children with autism had been excluded from school (Make School Make Sense (2006) Every day task are difficult and daunting without committment from trained educators.
+One in five children with autism has been excluded from school (Make School Make Sense (2006))

 School of Education